-In order to effectively participate in proceedings, you must therefore be familiar with the grounds for non-execution of an EAW that may apply according to the applicable laws of the relevant Member State (mandatory or optional), as well as with domestic laws concerning national arrest warrants in the Issuing Member State, which typically implies the need to contact a lawyer in the Issuing State (see section H below on the role of the Issuing State Lawyer).
+In order to effectively participate in proceedings, you must therefore be familiar with the grounds for non-execution of an EAW that may apply according to the applicable laws of the relevant Member State (mandatory or optional), as well as with domestic laws concerning national arrest warrants in the Issuing State.
+This will usually involve contacting a lawyer in the Issuing State (see section H below on the role of the Issuing State Lawyer).

 Directive 2013/48/EU of the European Parliament and of the Council of 22 October 2013 on the right of access to a lawyer in criminal proceedings and in European arrest warrant proceedings, and on the right to have a third party informed upon deprivation of liberty and to communicate with third persons and with consular authorities while deprived of liberty